The Best Takeoff Software for Construction in 2026

 Many quantity and material takeoff solutions offer features to assist professionals in specific trades.
 Some trades, like earthwork and landscaping, may require specific features, like 3D takeoff tools.
 If you do need takeoff for a specific trade, we highly recommend seeking out those features as you assess products.
 Here are some of the key things to look for as a professional in the following trades:

-• Concrete – For concrete contractors, it is helpful when the software can measure volumes of concrete, accurately subtracting volumes of rebar and reinforcement materials.
+• Concrete – For concrete contractors, it is helpful when the software can measure concrete volumes, accurately subtracting the volumes of rebar and reinforcement materials.
 Since concrete work often involves working in volumes, it is helpful if the takeoff tools can calculate accurate volumes for complex shapes.
-Of course, pre-built assemblies for concrete elements which include rebar are useful as well.
+Of course, pre-built assemblies for concrete elements, including rebar, are also helpful.

 • Drywall – Drywall contractors can also benefit from the same area-calculating features mentioned for flooring above.